MatMatL/MatMatL/README.md

 # 💫 About Me:
-I'm currently working on several projects to discover new tools and frameworks and developpe new skills.<br>I'm also currently helping MAJUKA by doing their website <br>I'm currently learning throw project at Paris Ynov Campus<br>I'm lokking to upgrade my homelab and host new tools.
+🔭 I'm currently working on several projects to discover new tools and frameworks and develop new skills.<br>
+🤝 I'm also currently helping MAJUKA by creating their website <br>
+🌱 I'm currently learning through projects at Paris Ynov Campus<br>
+⚡ I'm looking to upgrade my homelab and deploy new tools.

 ## 🌐 Socials: